Ometria/ometria.android_sdk/README.md

 </intent-filter>
 ```

-Find more about Android App Links [here] (https://developer.android.com/training/app-links/verify-site-associations)
+Find more about Android App Links [here](https://developer.android.com/training/app-links/verify-site-associations)

 ### Create an Digital Asset Links JSON file and upload it on the Ometria Platform

 The Digital Asset Links JSON file is used to create a relationship between a domain and your app.
-[You can find more info about it here] (https://developer.android.com/training/app-links/verify-site-associations#web-assoc).
+[You can find more info about it here](https://developer.android.com/training/app-links/verify-site-associations#web-assoc).
 A basic example should look like this:

 ```javascript